skukla/vm-from-scratch/VM-SETUP.md

 3. Click the Magento Cloud extension icon in chrome to use the extension
 4. Click the *Commands* tab
 5. Find the grey box titled *VM specific cmds*
-6. Click the *copy* icon next to the SSH into VM" command
+6. Click the *copy* icon next to the *SSH into VM* command
 7. Open a terminal on your system
-8. Open Spotlight with Cmd+Spacebar
+8. Open Spotlight with `Command + Spacebar`
-9. Search for Terminal and press Enter
+9. Search for Terminal and press `Enter`
-10. Paste the output of the command you copied into the terminal and press Enter
+10. Paste the output of the command you copied into the terminal and press `Enter`
 11. Here's an example of what it should look like:

 ```